ycas/ycas.github.io/ycas/content/PlanetariumShows.md

 <div>
-    {{< show-table title="" id="rusty" topic="Solar System" audience="general audiences, grades 4-7" length="40 minutes" desc="After decades of teaching the basics of rocket physics, Rusty Rocket has decided this will be his last blast, and he already has plans for how he will spend his free time.
+    {{< show-table title="Rusty Rocket's Last Blast" id="rusty" topic="Solar System" audience="general audiences, grades 4-7" length="40 minutes" desc="After decades of teaching the basics of rocket physics, Rusty Rocket has decided this will be his last blast, and he already has plans for how he will spend his free time.
 Still there is one final mission to command: an introductory tour of the solar system for a new class of rocket rookies focusing on the wide variety of planetary environments.
 Along the way, we learn Rusty is related to every famous spacecraft to explore the solar system.
 He also emphasizes the immense distances between the planets using cars and jets for comparison." >}} <p style="text-align:right;">
-    <a href="#top">Back toRusty Rocket's Last Blast Top</a> </p>
+    <a href="#top">Back to Top</a> </p>
 </div>